cmackeen/cmackeen.github.io/docs/projects/hexafs.md

 This post is under construction, but I wanted to share and test a proof-of-concept.
 I have developed a pipeline for processing XAS (EXAFS) data that runs in pyspark.
 While I have been using a smaller XAS dataset, I wanted the ETL pipeline to be ready and equipped for streaming XAS data at SSRL (or other labs).
 The ETL pipeline must be refined, but it does the following:

-+Reads aggregated mu vs energy database
+..+Reads aggregated mu vs energy database
-+trims to post-edge region
+..+trims to post-edge region
-+zeroes energy, subtracts average mu
+..+zeroes energy, subtracts average mu
-+fits slow moving background with spline (needs work) +interpolates data, and subtracts spline function +puts all XAS data on 800 pt grid
+..+fits slow moving background with spline (needs work) ..+interpolates data, and subtracts spline function ..+puts all XAS data on 800 pt grid
-+calculates MCFF from XAS spectogram (saves MCFF dataframe) +Using MCFF of each scan, applies DBSCAN on each edge +DBSCAN leaves us with autogroups of like MCFF spectra +Attatch grouping labels back to original EXAFS data +Plot EXAFS data with autogroup labels
+..+calculates MCFF from XAS spectogram (saves MCFF dataframe) ..+Using MCFF of each scan, applies DBSCAN on each edge ..+DBSCAN leaves us with autogroups of like MCFF spectra ..+Attatch grouping labels back to original EXAFS data ..+Plot EXAFS data with autogroup labels

 I have only autogrouped Iron and Zinc on a subset of HEXAFS database, but the app can be seen below.
 [App link](http://ec2-52-90-91-168.compute-1.amazonaws.com:8080/)